 Even though we had barely spoken in the first year, Charlotte has become one of my closest friends and she made the second year much more enjoyable.
 She also beat my exam results in both years!

 When we started out first lesson back, which was now going to be for two nights a week (Tuesday and Wednesday), we met out new tutor Andrew.

-I had met Andrew briefly at the grand opening of our new gemmology section and he showed me a pink stone asked as me what did I think it was.
-I can’t remember but it turned out to be a Goshenite with Morganite grown over the top, I still haven’t forgiven him for this!
+I had met Andrew briefly at the grand opening of our new gemmology section and he showed me a pink stone and asked as me what did I think it was.
+I can’t remember what I said but it turned out to be a Goshenite with Morganite grown over the top, I still haven’t forgiven him for this!

 But Andrew is one of the best gemmologists I know and as well as becoming a good friend, he is still my go to whenever I have a question about gemstones and I don’t think I have stumped him yet!

 If I had thought that the foundation year was tough, I was in for a rude awakening.
 Not only did I have to learn more in-depth about everything I had already learnt but I also had new stuff I needed to learn but I soon learnt that Andrew was more than capable of guiding me through this.

 We were soon back into the swing of learning and the weeks and months went by, learning not only what was in the notes but also lots of useful extras along the way.
 It turns out that Andrew has one of the most varied and unique collections of gemstones and there wasn’t much that we asked to see that he didn’t have.

 As part of the second year, along with doing the online quizzes, we also had to do an assignment and a gemmology related subject of our choosing.
 I chose to do it on Rubies, as I have always found them fascinating and I think that it was writing this essay, that I developed a love of writing as it all seemed to come quite easily to me.
 So much so that the guide was 3,000 – 5,000 words, I had to stop at 10,000 and I wasn’t close to being finished!